ovh/venom/executors/redis/README.md

 ## Input

-The follwing inputs are available:
+The following inputs are available:
 - `commands`: an array of Redis command
 - `path`: a file which contains a series of Redis command.
 If path property is filled, commands property will be ignored.
 - `dialURL`: Redis server URL